LiamHz/liamhz.github.io/md-pages/logs.md

 ## Sunday
 Watched some 4-year olds run a 200 meter race before going to Socratica for the first time this morning.
 To be honest, I was a bit disappointed.
 In my head Socratica was where the types of people I really admire would gather, but everybody I met was more or less your average CS student who's done a few internships and is interested in doing their own startup, but not particularly passionate about anything.

 One fun moment.
-Later in the day, I saw that the UW Startups account posted about Socratica on Instagram, inviting more people to join, and my instant reacting was "oh shit, it's gonna decline in quality"
+Later in the day, I saw that the UW Startups account posted about Socratica on Instagram, inviting more people to join, and my instant reaction was "oh shit, it's gonna decline in quality"

+I think it's really good that Waterloo has something like Socratica, it's just not the right place for me, and that's fine.

 Watched [The End of Art: An Argument Against Image AIs](https://www.youtube.com/watch?v=tjSxFAGP9Ss) by Steven Zappata.
 I got a lot out of this because it comes from the perspective of an expert artist, and he doesn't get any of the relevant high-level details about AI wrong.